rene78/BitcoinMythBusters/README.md

   The reward halving, which happens every 4 years has an important impact on the energy usage:
   * Scenario 1: The price of Bitcoin continues to appreciate substantially

-    The amount of energy needed will rise much slower than the Bitcoin price and finally reaches a plateau.
+    The amount of energy needed will rise much slower than the Bitcoin price and finally reach a plateau.
   * Scenario 2: The price of Bitcoin appreciates only slightly

     Less energy is needed to mine Bitcoin due to lower competition in mining.